Gut Health And Your Skin

 Prebiotics are various foods in your diet that can stimulate the growth and balance of healthy bacteria in the colon.

-Good sources of prebiotics are citrus fruits, kiwi fruit (leave the skin on!), pears, leafy greens, and cruciferous microgreens (broccoli, cabbage).
+Good sources of prebiotics are citrus fruits, kiwi fruit (try ), pears, leafy greens, and cruciferous microgreens (broccoli, cabbage).
 I put microgreens on my avocado toast with a splash of balsamic vinegar.
 Yummy.

 Prebiotics are not appropriate if you have IBS.